Brewing: Ingredients

 The starch source in a beer provides the fermentable material and is a key determinant of the strength and flavour of the beer.
 The most common starch source used in beer is malted grain.
 Grain is malted by soaking it in water, allowing it to begin germination, and then drying the partially germinated grain in a kiln.
 Malting grain produces enzymes that will allow conversion from starches in the grain into fermentable sugars during the mash process.
 Different roasting times and temperatures are used to produce different colours of malt from the same grain.
 Darker malts will produce darker beers.

 Nearly all beer includes barley malt as the majority of the starch.
-This is because of its fibrous husk, which is important not only in the sparging stage of brewing (in which water is washed over the mashed barley grains to form the wort) but also as a rich source of amylase, a digestive enzyme that facilitates conversion of starch into sugars.
+Barley malt, in addition to being a starch source, is used because its fibrous husk aids filtration during brewing, and because it is a rich source of amylase enzymes that facilitate the conversion of starch into sugars.
 Other malted and unmalted grains (including wheat, rice, oats, and rye, and, less frequently, maize (corn) and sorghum) may be used.
-In recent years, a few brewers have produced gluten-free beer made with sorghum with no barley malt for people who cannot digest gluten-containing grains like wheat, barley, and rye.
+Sorghum may be used as a starch source in gluten-free beer.